 The word "clove" comes from "clavus", the Latin word for nail.
 The name reflects the appearance of the dried flower buds, which look somewhat like rusty nails.
 The bud at the head of the nail is surrounded by four sepals.

-Cloves have an intense flavor.
+Cloves have an intense flavour.
 They also taste pungent and only slightly sweet.
 I like to mix them with a sweeter spice, such as cinnamon, when I add them to food or drinks.

 Since cloves are generally eaten in small quantities, a single serving doesn't provide many nutrients.
 A very important exception is manganese, however.
 One teaspoon of ground cloves provides about thirty percent of our daily manganese requirement.

 Clove nails are hard structures and are quite difficult to grind.
 An electric grinder is needed to break them up.
 Sometimes it isn't necessary to grind the intact cloves, though.
 For example, in the chai tea recipe described in the video shown below, the cloves are boiled in liquid to release their flavour and are then filtered out of the liquid.

 A Flavour Enhancer

 Cloves work very well in spiced drinks and spice cakes.
 They provide a nice taste to stewed fruit and grains as well.
 They are also a popular addition to curries, vegetable dishes, and beans.
 They're sometimes used to "stud" meat and vegetables such as onions.
 Whole cloves are pushed into the food so that just the buds are visible.
 This process adds flavour to the food.
 The cloves are removed once the food is cooked.

 Cloves are a traditional component of chai tea, or masala chai as it's sometimes called.
-This tasty and aromatic beverage originated in India but is now popular in many other parts of the world as well.
+This tasty and aromatic beverage originated in India but is now popular in many other parts of the world, too.
 It's made from black tea and mixed spices.
 The recipe usually includes milk and a sweetener as well.
 The mixture of spices in the drink varies in composition but traditionally contains cloves, cinnamon, nutmeg, ginger, star anise, peppercorns, and green cardamom pods.